 Members of the Council have direct control over the Council's financial and operating policies.
-The total of Members' allowances paid in 2021/22 is shown in Note 33.
+The total of Members' allowances paid in 2022/23 is shown in Note 33.

-During 2021/22 works and services to the value of £0.131m were commissioned from a company in which one Member had an interest.
-Also, services to the value of £0.960m were commissioned from another company of which one Member is a director.
+During 2022/23 works and services to the value of £0.174m were commissioned from a company in which one Member had an interest.
 The contracts were entered into in full compliance with the Council's standing orders.